jc-aguilera/carlosom/docs/scenarios/below-freezing-point.md

 scenarioPic: /assets/scenarios/below-freezing-point.jpg
 objectives:
     - Get inside Umbrella's underground lab.
     - Find the ingredients necessary for synthesizing V-JOLT.
+Use it to destroy the giant plant's vines blocking the ladders.
-    - Destroy the giant plant's vines blocking the ladders.
-Gain access to B5F and B4F using the valve handle.
+    - Gain access to B5F and B4F using the valve handle after destroying the giant plant.
     - Thaw the lab's upper floors.
-Non-Yoko characters will need to register their fingerprint in order to accomplish this.
+Non-Yoko characters will need to register their fingerprint at the control room in B5F (the moth room in classic RE2) in order to accomplish this.
-    - Get inside the train car before time's up.
+    - Get inside the train car before time's up!
     - Defeat the G-Mutant.
 flavorText: We escaped the zombies and found our way into a frozen underground facility.
 What truths lie beyond the cries of pain in the distance?
 ---